HigherOrderCO/Bend/GUIDE.md

   Leaf { val }
 ```

 This defines a binary tree, with elements on leaves.
+Here, `~` flags a field as
+*recursive*.
 For example, the tree:

 ```
   __/\__